Lake Wales, Florida: Law enforcement

-In 2016, a Lake Wales police officer, Travis Worley, was accused by a whistleblower on the Lake Wales police force of calling a black suspect the N-word.
+In 2016, a Lake Wales police officer, Travis Worley, was accused by a whistleblower on the Lake Wales police force of calling a black suspect a "nigger".
 The department suspended Worley for one day, but denied that he had used a racial slur.
 In 2019, he was named Lake Wales’ Officer of the Year.
-The whistleblower said she was subsequently targeted for punishment by the Lakes Wales police department and ultimately resigned.
+The whistleblower said she was subsequently targeted for punishment by the Lake Wales police department and ultimately resigned.
 Worley has subsequently been accused on at least two occasions of using the N-word, including once in front of students at the local high school.